Applied Measure Theory for Probabilistic Modeling: Kernels

 A prominent application is a \href{https://en.wikipedia.org/wiki/Conditional_probability_distribution}{\emph{conditional distribution}}.
 In this case $\kappa$ is further restricted to be a \href{https://en.wikipedia.org/wiki/Markov_kernel}{\emph{Markov kernel}},

-where $\mathscr{P}(Y)$ represents ``probability measures on $Y$''.
+where $\cP(Y)$ represents ``probability measures on $Y$''.
 If $\bX$ and $\bY$ are random variables defined on $X$ and $Y$, the kernel $\kappa$ defines a probability measure assigning every measurable $B\subset Y$ probability

-In \verb|MeasureTheory|, a kernel is represented as either a Julia function or a \verb|Kernel| object.
-The latter pairs a measure constructor with a mapping into its parameter space, and makes the functional relationship between argument of $\kappa$ and the returned measure transparent.
+In \verb|MeasureTheory|, a kernel is represented as either a Julia function or an \verb|AbstractTransitionKernel| object.
+As a common special case, a \verb|ParameterizedTransitionKernel| pairs a measure constructor with a mapping into its parameter space, and makes the functional relationship between argument of $\kappa$ and the returned measure transparent.

 A Markov kernel, in particular, corresponds to the distribution of a \emph{parametrized random variable}, a function with random outcomes (or to ``mechanisms'' in causal inference, for example in \cite{https://doi.org/10.5281/zenodo.1005091}).
-For example in \verb|MeasureTheory|, the kernel
+For example, the kernel